goreleaser/goreleaser/www/docs/customization/upx.md

     brute: true
 ```

+!!! info

+    If `upx` is not in `$PATH`, GoReleaser will automatically avoid running it.

 Notice you can define multiple `upx` definitions, filtering by various fields.
 You can use that to have different compression options depending on the target
 OS, for instance - or even to run it only on a few selected platforms.

-!!! info
+!!! tip

-    If `upx` is not in `$PATH`, GoReleaser will automatically avoid running it.
+    Learn more about the [name template engine](templates.md).

 [upx]: https://upx.github.io/
 [upx-issues]: https://github.com/upx/upx/issues